 Step 4 – If you are presenting, presentations need to be received by myself or NPS, depending on classification, no later than November 14.

 For unclassified briefs: Email Ken Branham (email@example.com).
 Confirm delivery via phone (937-257-5344) or NIPR email.
 You may also bring a disk the morning of the meeting, but there are no guarantees of video compatibility.

-AGENDA: The meeting will include presentations from the Department of Defense and industry personnel on state-of-the-art research in ballistics protection, including armor system development, light armor upgrades, material model development, maintenance/repair, and landmine blast attenuation.
+AGENDA: The meeting will include presentations from the U.S. Department of Defense and industry personnel on state-of-the-art research in ballistics protection, including armor system development, light armor upgrades, material model development, maintenance/repair, and landmine blast attenuation.
 Agenda updates will be provided on the website.

 Additional key information regarding the latest agenda, security, and clearances is available at the website.
 Other than the refreshment “donations” during the meeting sessions, there is no registration fee because this is not a conference.